Estate Planning

 Without this document, a court decides who controls your finances if you become unable to.
 That process takes months and costs thousands of dollars.

-What a Financial Power of Attorney Actually Does in Georgia
+What a Financial Power of Attorney Does — and What Happens Without One in Georgia

 Here Is What Happens to Your Finances When You Cannot Manage Them Yourself